 How many middle school students do you accept a year?

-We expand our grade size for middle school which begins in Sixth Grade.
-Therefore, we add around 12 new middle school students to the Sixth Grade every year, increasing the class size to approximately 32 students.
-Each middle school grade is then split into two groups in order to retain the low student-teacher ratio.
+We expand our grade size for Middle School, which begins in 6th Grade.
+Therefore, we add around 14 new Middle School students to the 6th Grade every year, increasing the class size to approximately 36 students.
+Each Middle School grade is then split into two groups in order to retain the low student-teacher ratio.

 What is Middle School Assessment Day?

 Middle School Assessment Day is just another opportunity for us to get to know your child.
-We invite all of our middle school applicants to the school on a Saturday morning for an interview, math assessment, reading & writing assessment and group activity.
+We invite all of our Middle School applicants to the school on a Saturday morning for an interview, math assessment, reading and writing assessment, and group activity.

 My child needs special accommodations.
 Can we request to have these accommodations put in place for them during Middle School Assessment Day?